 —God, please help.
 I’m so screwed up right now.
 I don’t even know what to do.

-—But a drink would probably fix there wouldn’t a Yeah, I’d be fine.
-If I just could go get a
+—But a drink would probably fix there wouldn’t be a yeah, I’d be fine.
+If I could just go get a

 —No, no, I’m not going to get a bottle of vodka.
 God, please.

 It’s been like one minute since the last prayer,